notaryproject/notation/CONTRIBUTING.md

 ## Certificate of Origin

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+By contributing to this project, you agree to the Developer Certificate of Origin (DCO).
 This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.

 We require all commits to be signed.
-By signing off with your signature, you certify that you wrote the patch or otherwise have the right to contribute the material by the rules of the [DCO](DCO):
+By signing off with your signature, you certify that you wrote the patch or otherwise have the right to contribute the material by the rules of the [DCO](https://github.com/apps/dco):

 `Signed-off-by: Jane Doe <jane.doe@example.com>`

-The signature must contain your real name
-(sorry, no pseudonyms or anonymous contributions)
+The signature must contain your real name *(sorry, no pseudonyms or anonymous contributions)*.
 If your `user.name` and `user.email` are configured in your Git config, you can sign your commit automatically with `git commit -s`.